ssrg-vt/HeterSec/README.md

 # HeterSec
 ---
 ## Overview
-HeterSec is a framework enables application software diversification using ISA heterogeneity.
-It runs diversified processes on top of real off-the-shelf commodity machines of different ISAs (e.g., x86-64, AArch64).
+HeterSec is a framework that enables application software diversification using ISA heterogeneity.
+It runs diversified processes on top of off-the-shelf commodity machines of different ISAs (e.g., x86-64, AArch64).
 HeterSec hides the complex differences between ISAs including that between instructions, memory layout, registers, and ABIs, among others, and makes it easier to build and launch ISA-diversified application instances.
 To demonstrate HeterSec's objectives, the project has developed prototypes of two techniques that use ISA heterogeneity for software diversification as proofs-of-concept: multi-ISA-based moving target defense (MTD) and multi-ISA-based multi-version execution (MVX).

-The work is published on RAID'20.
+The work is published at RAID 2020.

 ---
 ## Requirement